lyy005/Psyllid_chromosome_assembly/README.md

 This document is a walkthrough of the methods and code used to analyze the chromosome-level genome assembly.
 In the paper, we used HiC and Chicago libraries to build the chromosome-level assembly and analyzed gene content and sequence evolution of chromosomes.
 We also produced male and female resequencing data for detecting the X chromosome; male and female RNA-seq data for identifying sex-biased genes.

+The annotation files can be found under step0_genome_annotation_files/.
+The chromosome-level genome assembly is available on NCBI: https://www.ncbi.nlm.nih.gov/genome/14032?genome_assembly_id=891587

+The chromosome-level genome assembly matches the annotation files is available on figshare: https://doi.org/10.6084/m9.figshare.14122592

 ## 1 - Genome Assembly Verification

 ### 1.1 - BUSCO analysis